greg-han/speechster/README.md

 Unfortunately, my teammate left late and I was on my own.
 I didn't want to present by myself so I just left.
 First time using gcloud platform.
 Just used some of their test scripts.
+Uses CRA and some express boilerplate.
+I basically had to come up with a very basic design and figure out the gcloud api.

+*Note for later, USE ASYNC/AWAIT CLIENTSIDE this will work.
+Just need to set up a recorder, and set some code to retrieve the downloaded file after recording.